 “You still wake up like you’re in the country,” Monte sleepily complains when I return to them wrapped up with each other in my bed.

 “Yeah.
 I should be milkin’ the cows by now.”
-I plop down in between them with our breakfasts.
+I plop in between them with our breakfasts.

 “Just slumming last night.
 I always get in the Post when I go to Max’s.”

-“We’ve never had someone gay from Harvard.”
+“We’ve never had anyone gay from Harvard.”

 “You just didn’t know.
 When I go out in Boston, they all assume I’m gay just ’cause I’m at Harvard.”